Submergence/DataCollection/README.md

-Data Collection System for Psychometric-type Experiments
+# Data Collection System for Psychometric-type Experiments

-users can open a link that will display a session of a custom browser capable of recording their browsing activities (clicks, scroll, etc).
+Users can open a link that will display a session of a custom browser capable of recording their browsing activities (clicks, scroll, etc).